 SAFE SEA Launches the World’s Only Anti-Jellyfish Sting Sunscreen

-/EIN News/ -- Miami, Florida, July 12, 2023 (GLOBE NEWSWIRE) -- SAFE SEA is delighted to announce the launch of the world’s only anti-jellyfish sting sunscreen.
+Miami, Florida – July 12, 2023 – SAFE SEA is delighted to announce the launch of the world’s only anti-jellyfish sting sunscreen.
 This sunscreen is designed for the perfect beach day.
 SafeSea provides jellyfish sting blocking and full sun protection.
 This unique product is designed to protect your skin and also to protect the ocean.
 The new SAFE SEA sunscreen has a minimum SPF of 40 and it’s great to protect against both UVA and UVB rays.

 No other sunscreen on the market currently provides this level of protection from jellyfish stings, which leaves many beachgoers vulnerable when they swim in areas that are prone to jellyfish stings.
 This is what sets SAFE SEA apart.
 The new SAFE SEA Anti-jellyfish Sting Protective Lotion was formulated with ingredients that are designed to stop the stinging mechanism from most jellyfish, including sea lice, and other stinging aquatic creatures.